galderz/fibula-show/2406-team/README.md

 Fibula allows you to run JMH benchmarks as GraalVM native executables, combining two Quarkus microservices, and reusing as much as of JMH as possible.

+# Origin

+This is not my first time trying to get JMH to run with native executables.

+I first experimented with it in 2020, when I tried to hack JMH to make it work and realised it relied on java serialization, and at the time there was no support for it in native image. and at the time there was no java serialization support.

+A year or two later native image added java serialization support.
+I tried to hack JMH once more and couldn't get it to work.
+JMH, as is, requires a lot of configuration to make things work in native.
+JMH has a client/server architecture written with plain Java NIO, relies on java serialization...etc.

+Last September I was on a train ride down to Ticino for a weekend away.
+I had just written an email to Andrew Dinn about signing up to the HotSpot trainings, saying that I wanted to understand how things worked underneath.
+Then I thought how good was JMH to learn about how things worked...
+Then I thought about Quarkus, how it could process annotations, generate bytecode... and produce native executables.
+And then it clicked.

+I didn't need to modify JMH to run JMH benchmarks as native executables.
+Instead, I could use Quarkus to process JMH annotations, generate bytecode just like JMH generates source code for the generated benchmarks, generate native executables out of that bytecode and some glue code, and voilá, I would have run JMH benchmarks as native executables.